- AvanTech, Free / Libre / Open Source software, and WikiSuite: what are they?

 - How can I work for AvanTech?

 Launched in 1999, AvanTech is an IT company that offers WikiSuite, an integrated communication, collaboration and commerce open source solution that covers most needs of businesses and organizations.
-AvanTech offers both out of the box and customized solutions (intranets for example).
+AvanTech offers both out of the box and customized solutions such as intranets, for example.

 Among free / open source software, WikiSuite comprises ClearOS, Kolab, Openfire Meetings, Tiki Wiki CMS Groupware, Elasticsearch and Piwik.
 WikiSuite is the most comprehensive and integrated Free / Libre / Open Source enterprise software suite ever developed.

 All these programs are free software, which means that their source code is public and anyone can freely use, study, modify and redistribute it (see FLOSS).
 These applications are developed by large communities including companies (IBM, for example), government agencies, and individual developers.
 To illustrate, some 300 individuals and companies have participated in the development of Tiki Wiki CMS Groupware.
-This essential component of the suite has been downloaded over a million times.
+This essential component of the suite has been downloaded over one million times.
 (Recall that groupware is software designed to help people involved in a common task to achieve their goals.)
-Tiki Wiki CMS Groupware is a web application, released as Free / Libre / Open Source software, used to manage websites, e-communities, intranets, etc., and which offers a ton of features out-of-the-box, covering a large number of use cases.
+Tiki Wiki CMS Groupware is a web application, released as Free / Libre / Open Source software, used to manage websites, e-communities, intranets, and so on, and which offers many features out-of-the-box, covering a large number of use cases.
 It is a Wiki and a CMS and groupware.

 Software development is very expensive and often takes longer than anticipated.
 FLOSS offers many benefits.